carpentries-incubator/machine-learning-neural-python/episodes/05-train_eval.md

 from tensorflow.keras import optimizers from tensorflow.keras.callbacks import ModelCheckpoint

-# We define the network optimization method: ADAM, with the learning and decay rate
+# Define the network optimization method.
+# Adam is a popular gradient descent algorithm
+# with adaptive, per-parameter learning rates.
 custom_adam = optimizers.Adam()

 # Compile the model defining the 'loss' function type, optimization and the metric.